AmpersandTarski/documentation/intro.md

 -->
 {% include "./SUMMARY.md" %}

-## Contributions
+## Contributions to the documentation

-If you have anything to fix or details to add, first [file an issue](http://github.com/AmpersandTarski/documentation/issues) on GitHub to see if it is likely to be accepted, then file a pull request with your change (one PR per issue).
+If you have anything to fix or details to add, just post a comment next to the paragraph.
+You can do that by clicking the '+' icon that appears when you hover above the paragraph.
+Don't be shy!
+Try it out!

-This is not intended to be an open wiki; we want to keep it concise and minimal but will accept fixes and suitable additions.

 ## About Ampersand